OneBusAway/onebusaway-android/README.md

 ### Android Studio or Gradle can't find my Android SDK, or the API Levels that I have installed

-Make sure that Android Studio is using the Android SDK you have installed, and not the SDK version that is bundled with Android Studio.
+Make sure that you're consistently using the same Android SDK throughout Android Studio and your environmental variables.
+Android Studio comes bundled with an Android SDK, and can get confused if you're pointing to this SDK within Android Studio but have your environmental variables pointed elsewhere.
 Click "File->Project Structure", and then under "Android SDK" make sure you "Android SDK Location" is the correct location of your Android SDK.

 Also, make sure you've set the "ANDROID_HOME" environmental variable to your Android SDK location and